-Vitamin D precursors are formed in the skin in the presence of sunlight, converted into the active form of vitamin D in the kidneys and carried by the blood to the rest of the body (Adams 2010).
-It is also produced by immune system cells as part of the body’s defenses against disease.
+Vitamin D precursors are formed in the skin in the presence of sunlight.
+The kidneys convert these substances into the active form of vitamin D, which the bloodstream carries throughout the body (Adams 2010).
+Immune system cells produce vitamin D as an aspect of the body’s defenses against disease.

-Because people with darker skin make less vitamin D from sunshine, the federal Centers for Disease Control and Prevention has found that Mexican Americans and African Americans are two to three times more likely than Caucasians to have low vitamin D levels (CDC 2011).
-Increased use of sun protection and higher average body weight are also associated with lower vitamin D levels (Looker 2008).
+People with darker skin make less vitamin D from sunshine, and the federal Centers for Disease Control and Prevention has found that Mexican Americans and African Americans are two to three times more likely than Caucasians to have low vitamin D levels (CDC 2011).
+Increased use of sun protection and higher average body weight are also associated with low vitamin D levels (Looker 2008).

-In human epidemiological studies, low vitamin D levels have been associated with increased cardiovascular mortality, colon cancer mortality and breast cancer risk and have been tentatively linked to skin cancer, metabolic disease, hypertension and obesity (Adams 2010; Grant 2009; Tang 2010).
-People with inadequate vitamin D are more susceptible to upper respiratory tract infections and other microbe-borne infections (Ginde 2009).
+In human epidemiological studies, low vitamin D levels have been associated with increased cardiovascular mortality, colon cancer mortality and breast cancer risk.
+They have also been tentatively linked to skin cancer, metabolic disease, hypertension and obesity (Adams 2010, Grant 2009, Tang 2010).
+People with inadequate vitamin D are more susceptible to upper respiratory tract infections and other microbe-caused infections (Ginde 2009).

-Vitamin D promotes intestinal calcium and phosphate absorption and calcium/phosphate release from the bone.
+Vitamin D promotes intestinal calcium and phosphate absorption and calcium/phosphate release from bone.
 Vitamin D deficiency is associated with rickets in children and osteoporosis in adults (Papandreou 2010).
-Calcium strengthens bones, but only in the presence of vitamin D – too little of either can lead to osteoporosis, fractures and other bone problems.
+Calcium strengthens bones but only in the presence of vitamin D. Too little of either can lead to osteoporosis, fractures and other bone problems.

-Physicians and scientists around the world agree that sun protection is essential to prevent skin cancers and reduce their toll on human health and well-being and health care costs (Gordon 2009).
-Yet strict sun protection has been shown to cause vitamin D deficiency (Norval 2009; Reichrath 2009).
+Physicians and scientists agree that sun protection is essential to prevent skin cancer and to reduce its toll on human health and health care costs (Gordon 2009).
+Strict sun protection has been shown to exacerbate vitamin D deficiency (Norval 2009, Reichrath 2009).

+Exposure to ultraviolet-B rays, whether from the sun or from artificial tanning, is the most important environmental risk factor for skin cancer (IARC 2001b).
 The American Academy of Dermatology’s 2009 Position Statement on vitamin D concludes that “there is no scientifically validated, safe threshold level of UV exposure from the sun that allows for maximal vitamin D synthesis without increasing skin cancer risk.”
 The academy recommends increased intake of foods naturally rich in vitamin D, vitamin D-fortified foods and vitamin D supplements (AAD 2009).
-But vitamin D is so vital to health that the World Health Organization considers sun exposure essential if vitamin D is not available from food and supplements, in spite of the skin cancer risk (WHO 2006, Lucas 2008).
-Fortunately, supplements are readily available in the U.S., so that people can stay safe in the sun and still maintain healthy levels of this important vitamin.
+Fortunately, supplements are readily available in the U.S. Americans can stay safe in the sun and still maintain healthy levels of this important vitamin.

-Experts recommend getting your vitamin D levels tested by your doctor, particularly if you are at risk for deficiency, and taking supplements if needed.
-Some foods contain vitamin D, but not enough to meet daily requirements.
-Getting too much vitamin D causes side effects, so take only what your doctor recommends.
-The body regulates the amount it makes in the sun but cannot protect against excess vitamin D from supplements.
+Experts recommend that you have your physician test your vitamin D levels, particularly if you are at risk of deficiency, and that you take supplements if needed.
+Some foods contain some vitamin D but not enough to meet the daily requirement.
+Too much vitamin D can cause side effects, so take only what your doctor recommends.
+The body regulates the amount of vitamin D it makes in the sun but cannot protect against excess vitamin D from supplements.

-In 2010, the Institute of Medicine of the U.S. National Academies updated its dietary guidelines to recommend 600 International Units of vitamin D daily for people ages 1 to 70 and 800 IU for those past 70 (IOM 2010).
-This recommendation suggests that vitamin D supplementation is necessary for many Americans.
+In 2010, the Institute of Medicine of the National Academies updated its dietary guidelines to recommend 600 International Units of vitamin D daily for people ages 1 to 70 and 800 IU for those over 70 (IOM 2010).
+This suggests that vitamin D supplementation is necessary for many Americans.

-Consult your physician to determine if you are at risk for vitamin D deficiency.
-In that case, you may need a blood test and regular or seasonal vitamin D supplementation.
+Consult your physician to determine if you are at risk of vitamin D deficiency.
+If you are, you may need a blood test and regular or seasonal vitamin D supplementation.